Celebrating the end of Hanukkah in Las Vegas — PHOTOS

 A candle-lighting ceremony at Tivoli Village in Las Vegas on Sunday marked the eighth and final day of Hanukkah.

-The Israeli-American Council (IAC) hosted the Festival of lights event, which featured a giant Menorah presented by Rabbi Yosi Shuchat.
+The Israeli-American Council (IAC) hosted the Festival of lights event, which featured a giant Menorah presented by Rabbi Yosef Blasberg.
 Candles were lit by representatives from the local community: Jewish, Christian, Armenian, Filipino and local Holocaust survivors.
 There was music, traditional foods, dancing, games for children and family activities.

 RELATED